asimms123367/A-A-Bio/README.md

-# A-A-Bio
-A repository for Asim and Andenis - To showcase Home Work number 1.

-#Project Description
+# Hello!
+Wah Gwaan?!
+Kem Cho!
+Welcome to Our repository!!
+From different parts of the world showcasing a bit about us.

+#What is this About?
+Weh Dis Bout?
+Aa Su Che?
-This is our Home Work #1 Assignment of building a 1-page application that describes our team which includes where we are from, our hobiies and a bit more about us.
+This is our Home Work Assignment #1 where we build a 1-page application that describes our team.
+Here we tell you about where we are from, what we like, what we do.

+#Please do this
+Copy repository from GitHub to a preferred project location.
+Install fonts from the fonts folder for a better viewing experience.

 # MIT License
 Copyright 2020 Andenis Simms Asim Mehta